-Confianza envisions an educational and organizational landscape where all leaders and educators are prepared to provide access and opportunity for culturally and linguistically diverse learners through an equity mindset and practices for language and literacy across the entire system.
+Confianza envisions an educational and organizational landscape where all leaders and educators are prepared to provide access and opportunity for culturally and linguistically diverse learners through an equity-based mindset and corresponding practices for language and literacy across the entire system.

-Confianza's mission is to increase outcomes for culturally and linguistically diverse individuals through improved cultural understanding, communication and collaboration within schools and organizations.
+Confianza's mission is to increase outcomes in schools and organizations by improving cultural understanding, communication and collaboration.

 Our Theory of Change

 We promote an inquiry-based approach when we collaborate with schools and organizations to identify opportunities through a needs-specific professional learning.
 This allows mindsets and practices improve, leading to increased achievement, opportunity and equity for students.

 Thank you to Dr. Candace Bocala and Harvard Graduate School of Education's "Learning from Practice: Evaluation and Improvement Science" and her graduate students for support with Confianza's Theory of Change.

 Confianza is a mission-driven, woman-owned small business.
 As a social enterprise focused on helping improve mindsets, practices and change, Confianza is committed to supporting and elevating the voices of those who are not historically heard.
 This includes three ongoing activities:

 -committing to our clients' goals in direct, agile ways through our Professional Learning Partnerships as opposed to being tied to the goals of outside funders or venture capitalists

 -showcasing entrepreneurial women through our team of consultants and Confianza Team and supporting them as a professional learning community